What is a Landing Page for Plumbers?

 Mobile Landing Pages for Plumbers

-Most users who access your website will be doing so on a mobile device.
-For this reason, your landing page must be mobile optimized.
+Most users accessing your website will do so on a mobile device.
+For this reason, your landing page must be mobile-optimized.
 Plumbing Webmasters designs each of our client’s landing pages with responsive design, allowing them to display optimally across all mobile devices.
 Elements of a mobile landing page should include: